-At its core, telemarketing fraud is a pretty simple crime: someone calls the victim, makes a false statement, and the misrepresentation causes the victim to give money or sensitive information to the caller.
-This definition can cover a large variety of scams.
+This definition and the elements of fraud can cover a large variety of scams.
 Telemarketing fraud involves the use of phones or text messages.
-Sometimes, victims are told that they won a prize in a foreign lottery and their personal information is required to receive the prize.
+Sometimes, victims are told that they won a prize in a foreign lottery, and their personal information is required to receive the prize.
 Whatever the means, fraud is characterized by the following elements:

-You might encounter a scenario like this in a telemarketing scam: The scammer calls the victim, claiming to be from an anti-virus software company, and convinces the victim to allow the caller to access their computer in order to rid it of a fictional virus.
+You might encounter a scenario like this in a telemarketing scam: The scammer calls the victim, claiming to be from an anti-virus software company.
+They might then convince the victim to allow the caller to access their computer in order to rid it of a fictional virus.
 Once the scammer has the victim's personal information, they can use it to access the victim's bank accounts.

 Given the wide variety of telemarketing schemes, it can be hard to recognize and even harder to protect yourself against fraud.
 However, there are a few easy and sensible things you can do:

-- If the phone call otherwise violates the rules for telemarketing – such as calling too early or too late, or failing to identify the origin of the call – then it's probably a scammer.
+If the phone call otherwise violates the rules for telemarketing (such as calling too early or too late or failing to identify the origin of the call), it's probably a scammer.
 Hang up and file a complaint with the Federal Trade Commission.

 Get Professional Legal Help With Your Telemarketing Fraud Charges